Coastal destinations West Coast

 If you like swimming, chilling by the water or the water view, then you wouldn’t be disappointed.
-These places are slowly gaining popularity amongst travel enthusiasts, so be sure to try out some experiences/activities close to the water before everybody else!
+These places are slowly gaining popularity amongst international travel enthusiasts, so be sure to try out some experiences/activities close to the water before everybody else!

 Outdoor bathhouses with sauna and opportunity to dip in the cold sea

 Take a dip in the cold Swedish sea water to relive stress and feel your body suddenly become awake!
 Then head to the sauna and enjoy as the relaxing warmth fills your body.
+To take a dip in the sea is also a popular all year round activity.

 Open-air bath houses, saunas and pools

-Coastal destinations: Towns and villages
+Coastal destinations: Islands, towns and villages

 Coastal towns have something for everyone.
 Anything from swimming, kayaking and sunbathing to shopping, delicious food, and local arts.
 If you’re looking for places to travel to on your next holiday, you should definitely consider these charming coastal towns and villages.